hamedafzali/CodingChallenge/README.md

 frontend:<pre>npm start</pre>
 backend:<pre> node index.js</pre>

-The tests in frontend and backend have been already implemented by Jest.
+I have implemented the tests in frontend and backend through Jest.

 This project can be accessed on port 3000 for frontend and 8080 for backend.
 The API contains the following services: